-It is the policy of the school district to maintain its records so that they will be available for inspection by members of the general public and to provide for the publication of its official proceedings in compliance with law.
+The policy of the school district is to maintain its records so that they will be available for inspection by members of the general public and to provide for the publication of its official proceedings in compliance with law.

 III.
 Maintenance of Minutes and Records

-A. The clerk shall keep and maintain permanent records of the school board, including records of the minutes of school board meetings and other required records of the school board.
-All votes taken at meetings required to be open to the public pursuant to the Minnesota Open Meeting Law shall be recorded in a journal kept for that purpose.
+A. The School Board clerk shall keep and maintain permanent records of the School Board, including records of the minutes of School Board meetings and other required records of the School Board.
+All votes taken at meetings required to be open to the public pursuant to the Minnesota Open Meeting Law shall be recorded in a minute book kept for that purpose.
 Public records maintained by the school district shall be available for inspection by members of the public during the regular business hours of the school district.
 Minutes of meetings shall be available for inspection at the administrative offices of the school district after they have been prepared, and posted on the school district website.
-Minutes of a school board meeting shall be approved or modified by the school board at a subsequent meeting, which action shall be reflected in the official proceedings of that subsequent meeting.
+Minutes of a School Board meeting shall be approved or modified by the School Board at a subsequent meeting, which action shall be reflected in the official proceedings of that subsequent meeting.

 B. Recordings of Closed Meetings

 1. All closed meetings, except those closed as permitted by the attorney-client privilege, must be electronically recorded at the expense of the school district.
 Recordings of closed meetings shall be made separately from the recordings of an open meeting, to the extent such meetings are recorded.
 If a meeting is closed to discuss more than one (1) matter, each matter shall be separately recorded.